Solicitors Disciplinary Tribunal proceedings

 From the outset we’ll be able to guide you on the likely outcome, and what steps you need to take to act in your best interest.
 That may involve making a without prejudice offer to the SRA, either for the withdrawal of the proceedings under a Regulatory Settlement Agreement, or for an Agreed Outcome, a form of Carecraft agreement, binding the SDT as to the outcome of the proceedings.

 If the application proceeds to a substantive hearing, it will be heard before a panel of three, two solicitor members of the SDT and a lay member.
 The hearing proceeds in a similar fashion to civil court hearings, although the style is very different.
-Depending whether allegations are contested or evidence is disputed you may give evidence and be cross-examined.
+Where allegations are contested or evidence is disputed it is likely that you will give oral evidence and be cross-examined.

 Why choose us?